How to avoid scams when shopping online

 2 MIN READ

-Being able to search for gifts, compare prices and buy from the sofa can make the Christmas shopping a bit less stressful.
+Being able to search for what you want, compare prices and buy without leaving your sofa can make shopping a bit less stressful.

-Thankfully, there are some simple and straightforward steps that you can take when shopping online to keep you safe this festive season.
+Thankfully, there are some simple and straightforward steps you can take to keep you safe from scams.

 1 Watch out for fake websites